 To test your garage door sensor, you will need a common everyday object like a cardboard box.
 Place the box in the line of the sensors and try to close the garage door.
 If the door reverses after sensing an obstruction, your door is functioning correctly.
 If the door closes on the box, you will want to troubleshoot and look for signs to determine what is wrong with the sensors.

 Signs to Look For

-If your garage door sensors are faulty, you can troubleshoot to identity the root cause.
+If your garage door sensors are faulty, you can troubleshoot to identify the root cause.
 There are a few signs that can help you determine the underlying problem with a garage door sensor.
 By checking these, you can decide whether to fix the problem yourself or contact a professional.
 Look for these three signs:

 - Light indicators: An easy way to tell if your garage door sensors are out of alignment is by checking if the exterior LED light blinks when you attempt to close the door.
 Green lights mean the sensors are working, while red lights indicate the sensors are not aligned.
 If you see your garage door sensor blinking red lights, try inspecting the bracket or tightening a screw on the blinking sensor.
 You’ll know you fixed the sensor if the light stops blinking, the red light on the garage door sensor turns green, and your garage door closes properly again.